-(a) The Board is authorized by 830.150(2)(A) to provide funds for maintenance of boating facilities.
+(a) The Board is authorized by ORS 830.150(2)(a) to provide funds for annual maintenance of improved public marine facilities.

-(b) Board is also authorized to provide federal Clean Vessel Act funds made available through the U.S. Fish and Wildlife Service, Sport Fish and Wildlife Restoration Program to assist in the maintenance of boat waste collection facilities to include but not limited to boat pump out, porta potty dump stations, floating restrooms and related support facilities.
+(b) The Board is also authorized to provide federal Clean Vessel Act funds made available through the U.S. Fish and Wildlife Service, Sport Fish and Wildlife Restoration Program to assist in the maintenance of boat waste collection facilities, transient tie-up and related support facilities.

 (c) Federal Clean Vessel Act funds require at least a 25% nonfederal match of funds usually provided by the Board.
-All participants must agree to comply with any and all federal funding requirements
+All participants must agree to comply with any and all federal funding requirements.

-(d) The intent of the Maintenance Assistance Program (MAP) is to assist eligible participants with the cost of maintaining improved marine facilities throughout the state.
+(d) The intent of the Maintenance Assistance Program (MAP) is to augment existing levels of routine maintenance at improved marine facilities throughout the state provided by eligible participants.
 Eligible participants are encouraged to use MAP funds to enhance their existing level of funding and to improve the quality of maintenance provided.

-(e) This program is not intended to replace all funding of boating facility maintenance and responsibility to care for park and recreation sites owned and operated by eligible participants.
+(e) This program is not intended to replace nor be the sole source of all funding of boating facility maintenance and responsibility to care for park and recreation sites owned and operated by eligible participants.
+The Program is voluntary and by accepting MAP funds the participant agrees to comply with all program rules, policies and procedures.
 Participation in the program is not mandatory.